Support Us

 Moxie at work at Guid Nychburris

-The Stove has really blossomed since opening its High Street doors earlier in the year and there are lots more exciting adventure on the horizon so here is just a quick recap of the kind of things you were asking for and what we’ve done by way of response.
+The Stove has truly blossomed since opening its High Street doors earlier this year, and there are many more exciting adventures on the horizon.
+Here’s a quick recap of the ideas you’ve shared with us and how we’ve responded.

-Spoken Word and creative writing was very high on people’s agenda and an increase in events was suggested by many.
-April saw Open Mouth blast onto the scene with Sarah Indigo and Eryl Shields leading performance and creation workshops with school students during the day.
-The success of this has led to Brave New Words being developed into a regular Open Mic night at The Stove, the next of which is this coming Friday October 30th, and is open to all (musical or spoken word, Brave New Words is open to all original writing).
-In the run up to Christmas, various other word based events are planned, including Wagtongues Pop Up Bookshop at the end of November and there is an open-call out for new writing for exciting art installations in the closes of the town.
+Spoken word and creative writing were high on people’s agenda, with many suggesting an increase in related events.
+In April, Open Mouth burst onto the scene, led by Sarah Indigo and Eryl Shields, who conducted performance and creation workshops with school students during the day.
+Its success has led to Brave New Words being developed into a regular Open Mic night at The Stove.
+The next session is this Friday, 30th October, and is open to everyone (whether musical or spoken word—Brave New Words welcomes all original writing).
+In the run-up to Christmas, several other word-based events are planned, including the Wagtongues Pop-Up Bookshop at the end of November.
+Additionally, there is an open-call out for new writing for exciting art installations in the closes of the town.

 Brave New Words - poetry slam September 18th 2015